SystemsApproach/5G/cloud.rst

     :width: 700px
     :align: center

-    EdgeCloud-as-a-Service, with RAN and Mobile Core user plane components running in the enterprise, and the control plane of the Mobile Core (along with a management portal) running centrally in the cloud.
+    EdgeCloud-as-a-Service, a managed service, with RAN and Mobile Core user plane components running in the enterprise, and the control plane of the Mobile Core (along with a management portal) running centrally in the public cloud.

 The value of such a deployment is to bring 5G wireless advantages into the enterprise, including support for predictable, low-latency